ShepherdCode/ShepherdGrid/README.md

 If we start the worker nodes first, their logs show errors about not infing the controller.
 We found it best to start one worker first.

-### Start slurm worker nodes.
+### Start slurm worker nodes
 Run ```sudo slurmd``` on worker nodes.

 On workers with ControlMachine=shep1, we get error "Unable to establish control machine address" and slurmd.log shows Unable to resolve "shep1".
-We fixed this by also specifying ControlAddr=10.200.0.3 in slurm.conf.
+We fixed this by also specifying ControlAddr=10.200.0.3 in slurm.conf on every node.

 It looks like slurmd on the worker also runs slurmctld because we get a slurmctld.log file that says "starting slurmctld version 17.11.2" and "this host (shep3/shep3) is not a valid controller".